rohan2248/movie-app-assignment/README.md

   manually; there's no Maestro/Detox suite driving the actual app.
 - **The TMDB attribution requirement is met minimally** — a "View on TMDB" link and the required disclosure text on the detail screen, nothing more elaborate.
+- **The hosted demo server (Render free tier) has no persistent disk.** Its SQLite cache and wishlist table reset on every restart/redeploy/idle spin-down, and the service takes 30-60s to wake from a cold start.
+Run the server locally (see Setup) to see the caching/persistence behavior actually persist across restarts.

 ---